OneLawCloud/api/docs/reference.md

 > ⚠️ **Draft:** This page is a work in progress and may change.

-Full OpenAPI specifications are available.
+Full OpenAPI specifications are available in OpenAPI (Swagger) format at the links below.

 OneLaw Cloud | API Version                | Notes
 -------------|----------------------------|------